joeadamay/blackbody_led/README.md

 for the output file.
 The extension `.csv` is automatically appended.

-The output file is is a table in CSV format comparing absolute temperature to the corresponding RGB color.
+The output file is is a table in CSV format comparing absolute temperature to the corresponding RGB color (and includes voltages if Voltage Mode was selected).

 ## `blackbody_color_demo.html`